“How do I ask for feedback from the boss?”

 Write down what you hear.
 If it makes sense, come up with a plan of action that will help you get better, whether it’s taking a course, shadowing a co-worker, reading a book, rehearsing skills, whatever.

-Then, next time you see the boss, mention what you are doing and the progress you are making – you’ll both be better for it.
+Then, next time you see the boss, thank them for the feedback and tell them about the progress you are making at getting better.
+You’ll both be glad you did.